 The Head of Campus Services is responsible for the physical security of staff, students, buildings and contents on campus and the residencies.
 The Head of Campus Services has the responsibility to investigate where the use of CCTV is not in line with this procedure.
 The Dean of the School of Computing, Engineering and Physical Science will investigate if the concerns relate to use of the system in the School of Computing, Engineering and Physical Science.
-The Head of Campus Services has delegated day to day responsibility for the CCTV system to the Facilities Manager at each campus.
-The Engineering Systems Manager has day to day responsibility in the School of Computing, Engineering and Physical Science.
+The Head of Campus Services has delegated day-to-day responsibility for the CCTV system to the Security Services Manager.
+The Network Support Analyst has day-to-day responsibility in the School of Computing, Engineering and Physical Science.

-If use of the CCTV system is in breach of the legislation, then the University Solicitor must be informed and procedures laid down for data breaches will be followed.
+If use of the CCTV system is in breach of the legislation, then the Head of Legal Services must be informed and procedures laid down for data breaches will be followed.

-Where staff, students or visitors to the University have concerns or complaints about the operation of the system this should be addressed, in the first instance, to the Facilities Manager, the Head of Campus Services or the Dean of the School of Computing, Engineering and Physical Science, as appropriate.
+Where staff, students or visitors to the University have concerns or complaints about the operation of the system, this should be addressed, in the first instance, to the

+Security Services Manager, the Head of Campus Services or the Dean of the School of Computing, Engineering and Physical Science, as appropriate.
 If the concerns or enquiries relates to a breach under the legislation these may be addressed to the Legal Services team at dataprotection@uws.ac.uk.